juliangrtz/frida-iOS-syscall-tracer/README.md

     // Whether to log negative Mach syscalls.
 Might spam the console.
     logMachSyscalls: false,

-    // Whether to trace on instruction level.
+    // Whether to log SVC instructions and their corresponding byte representations.
 Might spam the console.
-    traceInstructions: false,
+    logSvcInstructions: false,

     // Whether to backtrace the origin of each syscall.
 Might spam the console.
     backtrace: false,

-    // Whether to call syscall callbacks defined in callbacks.ts.
-    callCallbacks: false,

     // Syscall exclusions.
     excludes: [